-When it comes to the 4Cs of diamonds — cut, color, clarity, and carat — the most well-known “C” is the latter.
-Carat is a reference to the diamond’s weight, not its size.
+Welcome to our guide to understanding diamond carat, where you’ll learn everything you need to know before your diamond purchase.
+When it comes to the 4Cs of diamonds — cut, color, clarity, and carat — the latter is perhaps the most well-known “C.” This is because, often, customers believe that the higher the carat, the larger the diamond will be.
+But it’s important to know that carat is a reference to the diamond’s weight, not its size.
 One diamond carat is equal to 0.2 grams — roughly the weight of a paperclip.

-Carat size & shape
+Diamond carat & shape

+One important factor in understanding diamond carats is knowing how a diamond shape can affect the overall appearance of a diamond’s size.
 Carat weight can look different from diamond to diamond and shape to shape.
 And while carat and size aren’t interchangeable, they are definitely related.
 Size, measured in millimeters, can make diamonds of equal carat weight look very different.
 If greater weight is on the top, or table of the diamond, it can appear larger; if the weight is heavier at the bottom, it can appear smaller.

-Carat weight & setting
+Diamond carat weight & setting

-Carat weight & band
+Diamond carat weight & band

 Our Diamonds: VRAI created